godfish13/BaseFrameWork/README.md

 ### 5) UI
 * UI
 ##### (1) UI_Base
+   - abstract class for other UI classes
+   - Bind method which bind UI object in Unity engine with UI enums in classes to use UI as code
 ##### (2) UI_EventHandler
 * PopUp
 ##### (1) UI_Btn
+   - examples of bind UI and use it
 ##### (2) UI_PopUp
 * Scene
 ##### (1) UI_Inven